 It is important to note that whilst the relevant crimes appear to have continued after the Philippines left the ICC, the Court is limited to investigating crimes suspected to have occurred while the Philippines was still a member of the Court.

-As the investigation proceeds, this article will continue to be updated with new information on the issue, legal updates, and judgements made by the ICC.
+As the investigation proceeds, this article will continue to be updated with new information on the issue, legal updates, and judgments made by the ICC.